 Nuchal rigidity can be distinguished from neck stiffness due to cervical spine osteoarthritis or influenza with severe myalgia; in these disorders, neck movement in all directions is usually affected.
 In contrast, nuchal rigidity due to meningeal irritation affects mostly neck flexion; thus, the neck can usually be rotated but cannot be flexed.

 Meningitis is diagnosed mainly by CSF analysis.
-Because meningitis can be serious and lumbar puncture is a safe procedure, lumbar puncture should usually be done if there is any suspicion of meningitis.
-CSF findings tend to differ by the type of meningitis but can overlap.
+Because meningitis can be serious and lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table ) Therapeutically reduce intracranial pressure (eg, idiopathic... read more is a safe procedure, lumbar puncture should usually be done if there is any suspicion of meningitis.
+CSF findings differ by the type of meningitis but can overlap.

-If patients have signs suggesting increased intracranial pressure (ICP) or a mass effect (eg, focal neurologic deficits, papilledema, deterioration in consciousness, seizures, especially if patients have HIV infection or are immunocompromised), neuroimaging—typically, contrast-enhanced CT or MRI—is done before lumbar puncture.
-In such patients, lumbar puncture may cause brain herniation.
+If patients have signs suggesting increased intracranial pressure or a mass effect (eg, focal neurologic deficits, papilledema, deterioration in consciousness, seizures, especially if patients have HIV infection or are immunocompromised), neuroimaging—typically, contrast-enhanced CT or MRI—is done before lumbar puncture.
+In patients with increased intracranial pressure, lumbar puncture may cause brain herniation Brain Herniation Brain herniation occurs when increased intracranial pressure causes the abnormal protrusion of brain tissue through openings in rigid intracranial barriers (eg, tentorial notch).
+Because the... read more , usually within hours of the procedure.

 Also, if a bleeding disorder is suspected, lumbar puncture is not done until the bleeding disorder is excluded or controlled.

 When lumbar puncture is deferred, blood cultures should be obtained, followed immediately by empiric treatment with antibiotics.
-After ICP has been lowered and if no mass is detected, lumbar puncture can be done.
+After intracranial pressure has been lowered and if no mass is detected, lumbar puncture can be done.

 If the skin over the needle insertion site is infected or if a subcutaneous or parameningeal lumbar infection is suspected, the needle is inserted at a different site, usually into the cisterna magna or the upper cervical spine at C2 using radiologic guidance.